 So, we’ll use California as an illustration of important factors to consider and discuss with your real estate attorney when creating a grant deed.

 California’s Civil Code, Section 1092, allows the use of this deed type.
 As the state sets forth:

 - A grant deed’s implied covenants are enforceable by the deed’s named recipient — not later buyers.
 In contrast, easements and restrictions “run with the land” and do bind future owners.
 The conveyance should set forth the covenants that run with the land as binding those future buyers, also known as remote grantees.

 - California further notes that any condition in the purchase agreement — for example, a reserved easement or a life estate — must be restated in (merged with) the grant deed to be enforceable against the title.
 The grant deed must be the only instrument through which the buyer and seller enforce their rights.

 - The California county assessor’s office accepts the deed for filing with the required fees and tax affidavit.
 If the property changes hands, expect a property tax reassessment.
-Transfers to join owners and immediate family, or into trusts or LLCs, may obtain a reassessment exclusion, and the exemption should be stated on a preliminary change of ownership report (PCOR).
+Transfers to joint owners and immediate family, or into trusts or LLCs, may obtain a reassessment exclusion, and the exemption should be stated on a preliminary change of ownership report (PCOR).
 File the deed and PCOR together.

 ☛ Specific language is necessary to create a valid grant deed in your state and county.
 We ensure the correct language is included in our forms, making them valid where the property exists.
 See our downloadable grant deed forms with step-by-step instructions and sample finished deeds.